-If you want to influence public opinion on Twitter, the trick is to get your message out early.
+If you want to influence public opinion on X (Twitter), the trick is to get your message out early.
 Once your message is stabilized on the social medium, it’s too difficult for your competitors to overcome your lead according to research released in 2014.

 The researchers’ conclusions show how marketers and politicians can achieve greater awareness to influence public opinion.

 In Feb.
-2019, it was reported Twitter had 321 million tweeters.
-How do they shape public opinion?
+2019 before changing to X, it was reported Twitter had 321 million tweeters.
+How did they shape public opinion?

 Study Findings